spgyip/redis-c-cluster/README.md

 Multi-keys commands are not supported yes, it will be in the future issue.

 It's not reality to list all unsupported commands here, so just follow the priciple.
-Current explicitly unsupported commands as followed.
+Explicitly unsupported commands are as followed.
 * INFO
 * SHUTDOWN
 * MULTI